wildfly/wildfly-s2i/README.md

 * [doc/](doc) some documentation content referenced from this README file.

-* [imagestreams/](imagestreams) contains image streams registered in [openshift library](https://github.com/openshift/library/blob/master/community.yaml)
+* [imagestreams/](imagestreams) contains image streams registered in [openshift library](https://github.com/openshift/library/blob/master/community.yaml).
+_wildfly-centos7.json_ and _wildfly-runtime-centos7.json_ are no more updated.
+Previous releases (centos7 based) and new releases (ubi8 based) are located in _wildfly.json_ and _wildfly-runtime.json_ files.

 * [make/](make) contains make scripts